ehawk61/ehawk61.github.io/content/page/resume/index.md

 ## Georgia Tech Research Institute – Research Scientist I – May 2010 – May 2013
 ### _Department of Defense Contractor – 219 million dollars in institute research for FY2013 as of May 2013_

-- Configuration Management Assistant and Quality Assurance Representative for the Electronic System Laboratory, which works on electronic warfare analysis, technology development, test and evaluation, and integration to solve complex survivability problems.
+- Configuration Management Assistant and Quality Assurance Representative for the Electronic Systems Laboratory, which works on electronic warfare analysis, technology development, test and evaluation, and integration to solve complex survivability problems.

 - Implemented a data server within a classified lab, based on commercial off the shelf (COTS) Linux software.
-The COTS software is based on Debian Linux, a non-accredited distribution to use in a classified area according to NISPOM standards.
+The COTS software was based on Debian Linux, a non-accredited distribution to use in a classified area according to NISPOM standards.
 Worked directly with Research Security Department and received Defense Security Service accreditation.

 - Developed a bash script for Red Hat Linux 6 that places a majority of NIPSOM requirements into place on a Red Hat Linux server.